Lady (Hear Me Tonight): Music video

-The accompanying music video for "Lady (Hear Me Tonight)" was directed by François Nemeta and was filmed in June 2000 in various locations in Quebec, Canada.
+The accompanying music video for "Lady (Hear Me Tonight)" was directed by François Nemeta and was filmed in June 2000 in various locations in Quebec.

-The video starts off with a teenager with a shaved head who walks into a restaurant where his friends, a teenage couple, are waiting for him.
-The three pool all their money together, take it to a used car dealership (the two members of Modjo have a cameo in this scene as a car salesman and a mechanic), buy a car and drive it to a country fair.
-The three watch a band playing in a bar and then grab their instruments during a break.
-Their efforts aren't appreciated, and the teenager with the shaved head is hit with a bottle thrown from the crowd, after which they are chased out.
-They then sneak into a motel, where they proceed to shower and sleep.
-The next morning, they are chased out by the hotel manager, and drive until their car breaks down.
+The video starts off with a teenager that looks emotionally down.
+Taking off with some money, he walks to a restaurant to meet with his friends, a teenage couple.
+After confessing his frustrations with them, the three pool all their money together, take it to a used car dealership (the two members of Modjo have a cameo in this scene as a car salesman and a mechanic), buy a car and drive it to a country fair.
+After getting bored, they drive to a bar and watch a band playing.
+During a break, the teens grab the band's instruments but fail to play them correctly.
+Annoying the crowd, a person throws a glass bottle to the face of the depressed teenager, before the three are chased out.
+They then sneak into a motel, where they proceed to shower and sleep together.
+The next morning, they are ejected by the hotel manager, and drive until their car breaks down.
 The girl leads the boys into the woods, and they come across a cliff with a view of a city, which they gaze at in awe as the sun sets.